junxit/us-congress-bills-114/metadata.md

 - 2015-04-30 — Resolution provides for consideration of H.R.
 1732, the conference report to accompany S. Con.
 Res.
 11, and H.J.
 Res.
 43.
 - 2015-04-30 — Rule H. Res.
 231 passed House.
 - 2015-04-30 — The previous question was ordered pursuant to the rule. (consideration: CR H2742)
+- 2015-05-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.